aodn/utilities/pipeline/talend_test/README.md

   --extra-vars "hosts=6-nec-hob.emii.org.au"
 ```

-After the playbook is finished, results will be available in the `query_results` dir.
+After the playbook is finished, results will be available in the `harvest_results` dir.

 ## Compare results

-If for example the same test config has been run against both `6-nec-hob` and `9-nec-hob`, then the `query_results` dir would looks something like this:
+If for example the same test config has been run against both `6-nec-hob` and `9-nec-hob`, then the `harvest_results` dir would looks something like this:

 ```
-query_results/
+harvest_results/
   6-nec-hob.emii.org.au/   #<-- host test was run against
     abos_asfs              #<-- the test config that was run anmn_metadata/       #<-- schema listed in the test config